domschrei/krunner-symbols/README.md

 ### Unicode Support

 This plugin now supports the Unicode database (i.e. [all symbols inside the official UnicodeData.txt](http://www.unicode.org/Public/UCD/latest/ucd/UnicodeData.txt) can be retrieved by entering the corresponding description for the symbol).
-At the moment this feature is enabled by default, though you can disable it; just set `UseUnicodeDatabase` to `false` inside the `[Preferences]` group of your config file:
+At the moment this feature is disabled by default because there is a significant performance overhead of searching all the unicode domain, though you can enable it by setting `UseUnicodeDatabase` to `true` inside the `[Preferences]` group of your config file:

 ```
 [Preferences]
-UseUnicodeDatabase=false
+UseUnicodeDatabase=true
 ```

 ### Advanced